RuslanUC/piltover/README.md

 code fails, whereas Telegram just closes the connection with a -404 error code.

-That being said, it is planned in future to make it usable for most basic Telegram featues, including but not limited to, sending and receiving text and media messages, media, search.
+That being said, it is planned in future to make it usable for most basic Telegram features, including but not limited to, sending and receiving text and media messages, media, search.

 This can be really useful for bots developers that would like to have a testing